Forest bathing or shinrin-yoku: a field report - NIKIN EU

 Roland and Peter

-Learning mindfulness with the Forest Office
+Learning mindfulness with the forest office

-Smell forest
+Smell the forest

-Touching moss and eating bark
+Touch moss and eat bark

 @nikinclothing

-Who do you want to try it out with? 🌲##waldbaden ##baden ##forest ##wald ##erleben ##erlebnis ##adventure ##relax ##nikinclothing ##fy ##fyp ##viral ##schweiz
+Who would you like to try it with? 🌲##waldbaden ##baden ##forest ##wald ##erleben ##erlebnis ##adventure ##relax ##nikinclothing ##fy ##fyp ##viral ##schweiz

 ♬ original sound - nikinclothing